-Well, if it was, then you can rest easy.
-That rabbit was killed peacefully and humanely, without its instinctive fear response stiffening up its muscles with adrenaline beforehand.
+Well, if it was, then you can rest easy knowing that the rabbit died peacefully and humanely, without its instinctive fear responses.

-There are three potential ways of killing rabbits, but we generally recommend the first one:
+There are three potential ways of killing them, but most recommend the first method below:

-Make sure the rabbit is placed on the ground in front of its favorite treat to distract it and make it happy.
+Place the rabbit on the ground in front of its favorite treat to distract it.
 Next, place a broomstick handle across its neck.

-Next, as you step on the other side of the handle to hold it in place, simultaneously grab the hind legs of the rabbit and essentially stand up straight as you’re pulling upwards at a ninety-degree angle.
+As you step on the other side of the handle to hold it in place, grab the hind legs and stand up straight as you’re pulling upwards at a ninety-degree angle.

-This will create a sort of stretching, give sensation as you feel the bones of the neck detach.
+This will create a sort of stretching sensation as you feel the bones of the neck detach.

-The rabbit will enter its death throes, but don’t misunderstand; this only means that the brain has been instantly cut off from the body, preventing all essential functions.
+The rabbit will enter its death throes.
+This means that the brain has been cut off from the body, preventing all essential functions.

-This is our favorite method because the rabbit will only feel maybe a half-second of it if anything.
-It won’t have time to even feel afraid.
+The broomstick is a favorite method because the animal will only feel maybe a half-second of it, if anything.
+It won’t have time to feel afraid.

 The Arterial Bleed:

-This one isn’t highly recommended on the basis that it doesn’t always kill immediately.
+This method isn’t highly recommended on the basis that it doesn’t kill immediately.

-Still, if you do it right, the rabbit shouldn’t feel anything more than a sudden, heavy drowsy sensation before essentially going to sleep.
+Still, if you do it right, the rabbit shouldn’t feel anything more than a sudden, heavy, drowsy sensation before going to sleep.

 As before, place it in front of a treat to distract it.
 Slice quickly through the jugular veins.

-Within a minute, the rabbit will be dead and ready for hanging and draining.
+Within a minute, it will be dead and ready for hanging and draining.

-This one is only recommended for those who know precisely what they’re doing.
-It’s humane, like the other three, but it has to be done so carefully and correctly so as not to cause the animal any suffering.
+This one is only recommended for those who know what they’re doing.
+It’s humane, but it has to be done carefully so as not to cause any suffering.

-If done correctly, this should have the same effect as the broomstick method.
+If done correctly, the fatal blow should have the same effect as the broomstick method.

-Whatever your killing method, you can take comfort in the fact that these rabbits die far more humanely than in the wild.
-There they’re often still alive and terrified as they’re torn apart by predators.
+Whatever your killing method, you can take comfort in the fact that they die far more humanely than in the wild.
+There, they are often still alive and terrified as they are torn apart by predators.

 Utilizing Rabbit Manure

-Rabbit manure is also a dry and odorless substance, so it’s easy to collect and distribute without a huge mess.
+Rabbit poop is also dry and odorless, so it’s easy to collect and distribute without a huge mess.

 The pellets will collect together in the bottom of the hutch, so gathering them is a breeze.
-Plus, you’ll get a ton of them.
-Rabbits are great little poopers.
+Plus, you’ll get a ton of manure from your rabbit farm.
+Rabbits poop a lot!

-Ultimately, with the great demand for commercial meat, raising rabbits is an increasingly promising opportunity.
+With the great demand for white meat, having a commercial rabbit farm is a promising opportunity.